Vincent-IT-Infrastructure-Engineer/Hyperv-homelab/README.md

 - Group Policy Management + Baseline Hardening
 - Blueprint‑style diagrams and engineering documentation
 - Hybrid identity and M365 integration (in progress)
+- A growing engineering **Toolbox** for troubleshooting and repeatable fixes

 ---